Hong Kong is generally perceived by the international business community as one of the major financial and commercial centres of the world.

 3.9 Business Registration

 Under the Business Registration Ordinance, at the time an incorporation application is made, the applicant must pay to the Commissioner the prescribed business registration fee and levy and deliver a notice in a form specified by the Commissioner (Form IRBR1) together with the other incorporation documents to the Registrar.
 On the incorporation of the Subsidiary, the Subsidiary is deemed to have made a business registration application.

 A business registration certificate will then be issued together with the certificate of incorporation on the incorporation of the company.
-The business registration certificate must be displayed by the Subsidiary.
+The business registration certificate must be displayed by the Subsidiary in a conspicuous place at the address where the business is carried on and should be produced for official inspection on demand.
 A business registration certificate can be obtained for:

 1 Section 11 CO